bobf12/TrafficLights/README.md

 Block 1 project sample files
 ----------------------------

 **TrafficLinear.rkt**.
 Simple linear sequence, with a fixed time gap between transitions.
-To run do either:
+To run, do either:
-`(runIt stateSequence)` - run through the sequence once, then stop.
-`(runIt-continuous stateSequence)` - keeps one repeating the sequence forever.
+`(runIt stateSequence)` - run through the sequence once, then stop - or `(runIt-continuous stateSequence)` - keeps one repeating the sequence forever.

 **TrafficFSM.rkt** FSM-based version with two events “n” and “r” (for next - move on through the sequence, and reset - go back to the beginning).